28 March 2022 | Financial Planning & Analysis

 If you’d like to determine your closing balance for the cash flow period, simply add your cash flow amount to the opening balance.

-So, if our cash flow for the month is $11,000, and we had an opening balance of $4,000, then our closing balance will be $15,000.
+So, if our cash flow for the month is $11,000, and we had an opening balance of $4,000, then our closing cash balance will be $15,000.

-Calculating the closing balance is important as this becomes your opening balance for the next month, so it’s helpful if you’re creating cash flow projections for several months in advance (a reasonably common approach).
+Calculating the closing balance is important as this becomes your opening balance for the next month, so it’s helpful if you’re creating cash flow projections for several upcoming months in advance (a reasonably common approach).

 Tips and Tricks for Creating Cash Flow Projections